004Ajay/004Ajay.github.io/src/blog/2025-06-22-Installing_Nvidia_Drivers/story.md

 > Drivers allow OS ↔ hardware communication.
 NVIDIA drivers are essential to communicate with your GPU, for graphics and compute functionality.

-Drivers are softwares which act as translators between your OS and the hardware (like GPU, printer, or keyboard).
+Drivers are software that act as translators between your OS and the hardware (like the GPU, printer, or keyboard).
 NVIDIA drivers are crucial to communicate correctly with NVIDIA GPUs. `Nvidia Graphics Drivers` for rendering visuals in games and videos, and `Compute Unified Device Architecture (CUDA) Drivers` for GPU-accelerated computations like deep learning and scientific computing.

-Now lets start with
+Now let's start with

 ## The real processes